dianaeun/my-little-bookstore/project_mlb/README.md

 Now, the frontend is connected to our backend server; 'Fetch books', 'Add book', 'Delete book', 'Login', and 'Singup' functonalities can actually fetch or add data by accessing our MongoDB.

-To explore our application, you should enter both frontend and backend folders and command 'npm start' separately.
+To explore our application, you should enter both frontend and backend folders and command 'npm start' separat ely.
+The more detailed instructions are provided in subfolders' READMEs.

 ### In a terminal
 ```